360Appz/Programming/Financial Programming/Simple Interest Rate Calculator/README.md

 # Interest Rate Calculator

 ## Description
-This is a console based application designed to calculate the growth a principal on a fixed interest rate.
+This is a console based application designed to calculate the growth of a principal on a fixed interest rate.